Biography – 850 words

 He attended Wilfrid Laurier University in Waterloo, Ontario where he majored in composition, 1985-1989.
 While at WLU he studied composition with Glenn Buhr and Peter Hatch and piano with Boyd MacDonald.
 Between 1989-1991 he earned his Masters of Music at University of British Columbia where he studied composition with Stephen Chatman.

 Shortly after graduating from UBC, he completed his first major orchestral work, Visoes da Noite, which became a finalist in the Winnipeg Symphony’s first Canadian Composers Competition (1992).
-His second place finish garnered him a prize that included a commission for a new orchestral work for the WSO, Saudades, which the orchestra premiered at their New Music Festival in the following year.
+His second place finish garnered him a prize that included a commission for a new orchestral work for the WSO, Saudades, which the orchestra premiered and recorded at their New Music Festival in the following year.
 The results from the WSO competition brought Estacio to the attention of the Edmonton Symphony Orchestra.

 During his tenure with the ESO, he created A Farmer’s Symphony which the orchestra performed on their Northern Lights Tour in 1994 with stops in Yellowknife, Inuvik and Whitehorse.
 In 1997 he composed a Triple Concerto for the opening gala concert of the Winspear Centre for Music in Edmonton.
 That same year, he also received the Syncrude Award for innovative artistic direction for the Young Composers Project.
 He composed Frenergy (1998) which has become one of his often performed compositions.
 Several of the works Estacio composed during his residency can be found on the album titled Frenergy; the Music of John Estacio, released on CBC Records and performed by the ESO and Mario Bernardi.

 During his tenures in Edmonton and Calgary, he also composed for other performers and ensembles including the Toronto Symphony, Montreal Symphony, Manitoba Chamber Orchestra, Vancouver Symphony, the CBC Radio Orchestra, the Banff International String Quartet Competition (2001), Nora Bumanis and Julia Shaw, Gwen Hoebig and David Moroz, and the Penderecki String Quartet.
-His compositions have been performed by several of the major orchestras in Canada, as well as orchestras in Manila, the Houston Symphony, Fort Wayne Philharmonic, and the Rochester Philharmonic.

 In 2003 he received his first JUNO Nomination for Best Classical Composition for his string quartet Test Run, and the Frenergy CD, was nominated for two JUNO awards in 2005.
-He received SOCAN’s Jan V. Matejcek Concert Music Award in 2004, 2005 and 2007.
+He received SOCAN’s Jan V. Matejcek Concert Music Award in 2004, 2005 2007 and 2011.
 He has also received Young Composer Awards from SOCAN and PROCAN in 1989, 1990, 1992 and 1994.

 In 2006 he created arrangements of Seven Songs by Jean Sibelius for performance by Ben Heppner and the Toronto Symphony Orchestra.
-His arrangements were performed in the fall of 2007 by Mr. Heppner with the Los Angeles Philharmonic and conductor Esa-Pekka Salonen in London and Paris and again in the spring of 2008 by the Malmö Symphony Orchestra in Sweden.
+His arrangements were performed in the fall of 2007 by Mr. Heppner with the Los Angeles Philharmonic and conductor Esa-Pekka Salonen in London and Paris, and again in the spring of 2008 by the Malmö Symphony Orchestra in Sweden.

-To learn more about John Estacio, please visit him at his website: www.johnestacio.com.
+To learn more about John Estacio, please visit him at his website: www.johnestacio.com

 Top of Page